Keerthika1802/Front_end_development_labcycle/README.md

     * form elements
     * higherorderfunctions (Hof)
     * stack operations

+* *Projects/Forms:*
+    * Login page
+    * login page2

 * *React:*
     * BMIcalculator (A React component for BMI calculation)
     * Creating React Application (Likely setup or basic React app example)

-*Note: Some files might be duplicates or different iterations of the same project (e.g., calculator).*
+*Note: Some files might be duplicates or different iterations of the same project (e.g., calculator, canvas demo, Login page).*

 ## How to Use